Nestpebble/femtofox/Getting_started.md

 Femtofox is supplied with pre-installed copies of many popular applications, such as:

  1. [Meshing Around](https://github.com/SpudGunMan/meshing-around) - a popular auto-responder/query handler/BBS/everything else.
- 2. TheCommsChannel BBS [link] - a popular BBS application
+ 2. [TheCommsChannel BBS](https://github.com/TheCommsChannel/TC2-BBS-mesh) - a popular BBS application
- 3. Curses Client for Meshtastic - the simplest, most retro client possible
+ 3. [Curses Client for Meshtastic](https://github.com/pdxlocations/curses-client-for-meshtastic) - the simplest, most retro client possible
- 4. Meshtastic Web

-Additional applications...
+Additional applications may be added to the default image in future.

 ### Updating
 Foxbuntu can be updated as follows...